Comet Lovejoy Now at its Brightest: Images from Around the World

 Last night was the first time I was able to spot Comet Lovejoy with unaided eyes.
 The latest images from our readers and dedicated astrophotographers confirm that now is a good time to see the comet, which is reaching maximum brightness at his week.
 Spaceweather.com reports that many experienced observers say the comet is now shining at magnitude +3.8.
 With clear, dark skies C/2104 Q2 is easily seen with binoculars.

 Enjoy this gallery of recent images, and if you’ve taken an image, consider joining our Flickr pool and submitting it.
 We may use your image in an upcoming article!

-Nancy has been with Universe Today since 2004.
-She is the author of a new book on the Apollo program, "Eight Years to the Moon," which shares the stories of 60 engineers and scientists who worked behind the scenes to make landing on the Moon possible.
-Her first book, "Incredible Stories from Space: A Behind-the-Scenes Look at the Missions Changing Our View of the Cosmos" tells the stories of those who work on NASA's robotic missions to explore the Solar System and beyond.
+Nancy has been with Universe Today since 2004, and has published over 6,000 articles on space exploration, astronomy, science and technology.
+She is the author of two books: "Eight Years to the Moon: the History of the Apollo Missions," (2019) which shares the stories of 60 engineers and scientists who worked behind the scenes to make landing on the Moon possible; and "Incredible Stories from Space: A Behind-the-Scenes Look at the Missions Changing Our View of the Cosmos" (2016) tells the stories of those who work on NASA's robotic missions to explore the Solar System and beyond.

 Follow Nancy on Twitter at https://twitter.com/Nancy_A and and Instagram at and https://www.instagram.com/nancyatkinson_ut/